 1 UNIFORM COLLATERAL SANCTIONS AND DISQUALIFICATIONS ACT 2 3 SECTION 1.
 SHORT TITLE.
 This [act] may be cited as the Uniform Collateral 4 Sanctions and Disqualifications Act.
 5 SECTION 2.
 DEFINITIONS.
-In this [act]: 6 (1) "Collateral sanction" means a penalty, disability, or disadvantage, however 7 denominated, that is imposed on an individual by law, upon the individual's conviction for a 8 felony, misdemeanor, or other offense, that is not imposed as part of the sentence.
-The term 9 "collateral sanction" does not include terms of imprisonment, probation, parole, supervised 10 release, fines, assessments, forfeiture, restitution, or the costs of prosecution, imposed by a judge 11 at sentencing.
-12 (2) "Disqualification" means a penalty, disability, or disadvantage, however 13 denominated, that a civil court, administrative agency, or official is authorized, but not required 14 to impose on a person convicted of a felony, misdemeanor or other offense on grounds related to 15 the person's conviction.
-16 (3) "State Code" means [the official compilation of statutes of general applicability].
-17 (4) "State Administrative Code" means [the official compilation of state administrative 18 regulations].
-19 (5) [insert name of bill drafting agency] means [the official responsible for compiling the 20 official state code and the official state administrative code].
+In this [act]: 6 (1) "Collateral sanction" means a penalty, disability, or disadvantage, however 7 denominated, that is imposed by law as a result of an individual's conviction for a felony, 8 misdemeanor, or other offense, but not as part of the judgment of the court.
+The term does not 9 include terms of imprisonment, probation, parole, supervised release, fines, assessments, 10 forfeiture, restitution, or the costs of prosecution.
+11 (2) "Disqualification" means a penalty, disability, or disadvantage, however 12 denominated, that an administrative agency, official, or a court in a civil proceeding is authorized 13 but not required to impose on an individual convicted of a felony, misdemeanor, or other offense 14 on grounds related to the conviction.
+15 Comment 16 17 18 19 [Question from Style Committee to Drafting Committee: "Do these definitions apply to juveniles: Suggest clarification in comments."]
+The definitions in paragraphs (1) and (2) are taken from the ABA Standards.
+26 They are 20 21 22 23 24 intended to exclude from the definition of collateral sanction or disqualification direct criminal punishment, such as fine, imprisonment, probation, parole, or supervised release, and the incidents and conditions of those direct punishments.
+They are also intended to exclude private conduct, such as the hiring decisions of private employers.
+Covered actions generally include such things as denial of government employment and elective or appointive office, ineligibility